Skip to main content Skip to footer

 Why are there two different approaches?
 Why can’t you just scale up Scrum?

-To answer these questions, we need to take a look at Agile as a whole and how each framework fits into the picture.
+To answer these questions, we need to take a look at Agile as a whole and how each distinct framework fits into the picture.

 Try monday dev